seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-Dualsense is a great joystick but it has no screen which is not very convenient.
-A good candidate seems to be an Anbernic on Linux running UI in the web [rg552](https://anbernic.com/products/anbernic-rg552)
+Dualsense is a great gamepad but it doesn't have a screen which isn't very convenient.
+Looks like a decent candidate — Anbernic running Linux and launching a UI in the browser [rg552](https://anbernic.com/products/anbernic-rg552)

 ---